Dolphin Research Institute Tour to Tonga

 The experience of being approached by a curious whale five-hundred times your size, affects people in different ways.
 Some scream with excitement, some concentrate on the viewfinder of their camera, others like myself, take a very deep breath and absorb the moment.

 We were in the water with humpback whales off Tongatapu in Tonga’s main island group.
 The whales circled us, performing graceful pirouettes and blowing bubbles before making graceful exit.
-Then it was time to re-board the Blue Water Explorer to our skipper and guide Dave Donnelly.
+Then it was time to re-board the vessel to our skipper and guide Dave Donnelly.

 Dave has been leading the development of whale swims on Tongatapu, establishing a regime of wildlife welfare and safety standards that far exceed the requirements of authorities.